OceanDynamicsUConn/GroupManual/README.md

    (This applies even if the student wants to pursue a career in industry or government or the third sector.)
 The PI also works with students from other groups, serving as their associate advisor.
-   For Cesar, mentoring is one of the most fun parts of his job.
+   For Cesar, mentoring is one of the satisfying fun parts of his job.

-4. **Serve the department**
+4. **Serve the department**:
    As a UConn faculty, the PI is expected to serve the department.
 This includes attending regular department meetings, representing the department in college-wide and university-wide initiatives,  and occasionally serving on hiring committees.
-For Cesar, this is the least fun part of his job.
+For Cesar, department service is the least fun part of his job.

-5. **Serve the community**
+5. **Serve the community**:
    As an active scientist in the field of Physical Oceanography, the PI engages in scientific community service.
 This includes, serving on thesis committees, regularly reviewing